makersacademy/till_tech_test/README.md

 Process:
 -------

 - Jasmine tests currently use local JSON object in SpecHelper.js.
 Possible to make AJAX call to JSON object contained in hipstercoffe.json using below method in test files, but will *not* pass Travis CI (giving following error: `Error: Timeout - Async callback was not invoked within timeout specified by jasmine.
 DEFAULT_TIMEOUT_INTERVAL.
 (1)`).

+Advice for next steps:
+> That means the done (or end) function is not being called in, I think, 2000ms, which seems to imply the AJAX request is failing on Travis for some reason. jQuery’s deferred object also has a fail method (as well as a done), [example](https://api.jquery.com/deferred.fail/).
+You could use that to console.log the error, and see why it’s failing on Travis.
+Ultimately though, you don’t want to make any actual AJAX requests at all, so should mock them out.
+[Sinon](http://sinonjs.org/docs/#server_example) is good at that.

 ```
 beforeEach(function(done) {